DavidRodriguezSoaresCUI/PyYoloCR/README.md

 	* See __Warning__ in the `Windows Requirements / Install` section or apply the same solution as the problem below.

 * Windows : The `*.bat` scripts can fail when the default `Python` interpreter is not the same as the one used by `VapourSynth`.
-	* To remedy that, create a file named `Python.txt` and put the path of the correct interpreter in it (eg: `C:\Program Files\Python39`).
+	* To remedy that, create a file named `Python.txt` and write in it the path of the correct interpreter (eg: `C:\Program Files\Python39\python.exe`).

 * Windows : For some reason `vsrepo` may encounter issues and make `VapourSynth plugin` installation impossible through the provided `0.WinAutoInstall.bat` script.
-The following may work :
+In that case the following workaround may work :
 	1. [Download the compiled plugins from PyYoloCR-extra](https://gitlab.com/DRSCUI/pyyolocr-extra/-/tree/main/PyYoloCR_Win64_dependencies) and unzip it.
 	2. Copy the content of `python_site-packages` the `Python` interpreter `VapourSynth` uses `site-packages` folder (eg: `C:\Program Files\Python39\Lib\site-packages`)
 	3. Copy the content of `VapourSynth_plugins` the `plugins` folder of `VapourSynth` (eg: `C:\Program Files\VapourSynth\plugins`)
 		* You may need to restart your computer.
 	4. Check if `VapourSynth Editor` can preview `YoloAIO.vpy` without error now.

 * `VapourSynth: Failed to initialize VapourSynth environment` : see [VapourSynth's documentation](http://www.vapoursynth.com/doc/installation.html)

+* `VapourSynth Editor` can crash on `Step 1` in `YoloAIO.vpy`.
+Please use the workaround provided there.

+# General remarks
+* Tesseract-OCR engines accuracy : For general, clear text, both engines perform admirably.
+The `legacy` engine can have more difficulties punctuation, mostly corrected by automatic post-processing.
+On difficult conditions (text with artifacts due to non-text background leaking into pre-processed frames) `LSTM` engine tends to fail hard, outputing unusable text, where `legacy` usually at least find some characters.

+* Storage : You need space to store the pre-processed video and the frames that will be extracted.
+This may require a few gigabytes.

+* Performance : The longest steps are, in descending order : OCR, extracting frames with FFmpeg, encoding pre-processed video.
+On a modern 8 core machine you should experience the following speed, respectively : 0.5-2x, 1-3x, 10-20x

+* The original name of this project was __PyYoloCR__, but I found it verbose and not very "user-facingly descriptive" so it was changed to __SubXtract__, keeping the original name as _codename_.

 # Possible improvements
 I don't really take feature requests, so you may need to do it yourself.
 These are just a few feature ideas for forks.

- * Add support for [ABBYY FineReader](https://pdf.abbyy.com) as alternative OCR engine, because apparently it's a popular (Windows-specific) and viable alternative to `Tesseract`.
+ * Add support for [ABBYY FineReader](https://pdf.abbyy.com) as alternative OCR engine, because apparently it's a popular (Windows-specific?) and viable alternative to `Tesseract`.
- * Add _italics_ detection : originally in `YoloCR` and scrapped in `PyYoloCR`.
+ * Add _italics_ and __bold__ detection : originally in `YoloCR` and scrapped in `PyYoloCR`.
  * Make the code less ugly / bad : I'm an amateur, so it's to be expected.
+ * Augment subtitle post-processing filtering.

+# Notice and Licensing
+This software is provided as-is, without any warranties of any kind.
+Use it at your own risk.
+You can find the full license in the `LICENSE` file included in this repository.

+To avoid fragmentation, please only fork this project if you intend to significantly improve it in some way, and in that case prefer issuing a pull request instead if possible.